 Even if you meet all the qualifications detailed above, you may still be ineligible for the tax credit if your taxable income exceeds set limitations or your nontaxable income is excessive.
 Listed below, by filing status, are the various income restraints.

 How much do I have to make to claim the Credit for the Elderly or the Disabled?
-There are some income limits which can be found in the table below organized by filing status, adjusted gross income (found on the 2020 Form 1040, Line 11), and nontaxable income.
+There are some income limits which can be found in the table below organized by filing status, adjusted gross income, and nontaxable income.
 Tax-free income, such as Social Security income or tax-free retirement income, is the amount in the third column of the table below.

 - MFJ = Married Filing Jointly

 MFJ & Both Spouses